 The film is beautifully accompanied by a music composed especially for it by Scanner (UK), who was inspired by the images in its creation.

 Artur Bordalo aka Bordalo II is a young urban artist from Portugal who creates exceptional 3-D mural sculptures using cans, tires, plastics, car bumpers and whatever waste he finds in the cities.
 All this trash is his medium in spreading socially oriented messages to provoke our modern cultures, ruled by the consumerism.
 Trash, as he describes it, “is the fruit of excessive consumerism”.
 The current slogan of the ‘advanced’ world – buy, buy, buy, then use it one time and throw it – leads to unnecessary quantities of garbage, which has a huge impact on the environment.
 However, the consumerism has also a hidden side effect upon our souls, transforming us into selfish, careless and irresponsible creatures.

 Especially concerned about the animal welfare, Bordalo II has chosen them as main objects in most of his works to depict the thoughtless human behavior.
-His latest project called ‘Abandoned’ aims to raise awareness to problems with pet treatment and abandonment.
+His latest project called ‘Abandoned’ (Trash Animals) aims to raise awareness to problems with pet treatment and abandonment.
 The issue expands to incredible size particularly during the summer months.
 Not being able to take the pets with them due to different obstacles, their owners prefer to get rid of the animals at the expense of their vacation.
 “I can´t understand how someone can go on holiday at peace with himself when he abandoned a son”, says the artist and hopes that his works will shake up the owners and they will reconsider their actions before to leave and discard like a waste their yesterday’s beloved cats and dogs.